Iridium-IO/SiriShortcuts/README.md

 You'll find that most other shortcuts are really simple once these are installed.
 If you need to set up PSExec automatically, you can run the `InstallPSExec` shortcut after you get `SSH Base`.

+**!Note:** PSExec Base and Install PSExec have been updated since the original release.
+If you're having issues from and older version, scan the new QR codes above and simply overwrite the existing shortcut.

 Each shortcut is tagged based on difficulty.
 * ![Easy]  - Requires no setup besides the base prerequisites
 * ![Intermediate] - Some additional PC setup needed.
 Still pretty straightforward